800-450-6118

 Carpal tunnel gloves are among the most popular products available to patients with carpal tunnel syndrome.
 There are 4 reasons for their popularity:

-Gloves keep your hands warm - and this is good!
-Warmth helps the body heal.
-And since the median nerve is damaged inside the wrist joint, keeping your hand and wrist warm will speed the nerve's healing.
+Most gloves keep your hands warm - and this is good!
+Warmth helps the body heal itself.
+And since the median nerve is damaged inside the wrist joint, keeping your hand and wrist warm will speed up the nerve's natural healing abilities.

-The gloves have a tremendous placebo effect, especially on pain.
+Any glove you put on you painful hand has a tremendous placebo effect.
 The placebo effect reduces pain temporarily.
 But within hours, the pain returns as the effect wears off.
-The placebo effect is especially strong with "compression gloves" (see below).
+The placebo effect is especially strong with "compression gloves" (which are harmful; see below).
 The constant compression "reminds" you that you're wearing something that's supposed to help ease the pain.
-And therefore it does - temporarily.
+And therefore it does so - if only temporarily.

 placebo effect cartoon